You can get tax relief on private pension contributions worth up to 100% of your annual earnings.

 You get relief at source in all personal and stakeholder pensions, and some workplace pensions.

-It’s up to you to make sure the tax relief you get isn’t worth more than 100% of your annual earnings - HM Revenue and Customs (HMRC) can ask you to pay back anything over this limit.
+It’s up to you to make sure you’re not getting tax relief on pension contributions worth more than 100% of your annual earnings.
+HM Revenue and Customs (HMRC) can ask you to pay back anything over this limit.

 When you have to claim tax relief

 You may be able to claim tax relief on pension contributions if: